ZSL 200 logo

 Google Scholar

-2. Develop cutting-edge solutions for assessing climate and human impacts on marine predators.
+2. Develop solutions to assess climate and human impacts

-Catharine develops cutting-edge solutions for conducting species and population assessments in data-limited scenarios.
-This work has directly informed conservation practice, including the management of krill fishing in the Southern Ocean and the development of industry-standard impact assessments for offshore renewable energy developments in the UK.
+She creates innovative tools and methods to evaluate species and populations, particularly in data-limited contexts.
+This work has directly informed conservation practice, from managing krill fisheries in the Southern Ocean to shaping impact assessments for offshore renewable energy projects in the UK.

 Cat Horswill fieldwork